Even the best mouse trap will not get rid of mice in your home

 You are left in peace.
 Unlike with mice poison and traps – whether the best mouse trap or the worst – mice have no answer to this solution.
 This is not a caveman response to a mouse problem.
 It’s a 21st Century one.

-Also, because we know our mouse proofing system works, we give you a certified guarantee that the mice will be gone for a year.
+Also, because we know our mouse proofing system works, we give you a certified guarantee that the mice will be gone for 6 months.
 Ask a pest controller using traps and poisons for the same guarantee, and they will run a mile.

 Don’t believe it?
 Read our customers’ stories, to see how people with very serious mouse control problems discovered that the search for the best mouse trap was a mistake.
 But finding SUPERPROOF online wasn’t!